 Clicks.
 Leads.
 Customers.

 We’re always looking to get more from our marketing efforts.
-If you haven’t been using Google AdWords pay per click (PPC) ads to drive targeted traffic to your landing pages, you may be doing yourself a disservice.
+If you haven’t been using Google Ads pay per click (PPC) ads to drive targeted traffic to your landing pages, you may be doing yourself a disservice.

 More clicks translate into more visitors, leads, and customers for your business.

 And, it can happen pretty quickly, when you avoid all of the mistakes that leave advertisers broke and learn how to set up high-converting Google Ads.